Compare business credit cards with balance transfer facilities

 - Contact customer service.
 Keep an eye on your bill, and reach out to your credit card provider if you notice any problems.

 A business balance transfer credit card can be useful for managing your company’s finances, but there are some traps to watch out for.
-Be sure to compare all available options and make the necessary calculations before deciding which card is best suited for your business’s needs.
+Be sure to compare all available options and make the necessary calculations before deciding which card is best suited to your business.

 Frequently asked questions